carolinecolijn/ClustersCOVID19/Tianjin_wtables_revised.md

 Then we want to report (2) the resulting mean (95% CI for the mean).
 This describes our uncertainty in the distribution.

-(1) For the point estimates, get the parameters and quantiles for these  distributions.
+(1) **Appendix Table 1:** For the point estimates, get the parameters and quantiles for these  distributions.
 For Weibull and gamma distributions, the two parameters are shape and scale.
 For log normal they are mu and sdlog.

 ```r